 Going abroad on holiday?
-Think twice about using your credit card to withdraw cash from an ATM—unless you're using a special travel credit card like the Barclays Platinum card.
+Think twice about using your credit card to withdraw cash from an ATM—unless you're using a special travel credit card like the Barclays Rewards card.
 We'll explain how using a credit card for travel cash can add to your holiday expenses through fees and interest charges.

 In total, typical credit card fees mean you'll pay 6% or more for withdrawing non-sterling cash on most credit cards.